 - Hallmark of Geneva certification, guaranteeing exceptional craftsmanship, finishing, and mechanical precision.

-The movement’s ultra-thin profile, measuring just 5.65mm thick, ensures that despite its complexity, the watch remains slim and comfortable on the wrist, embodying the perfect blend of elegance and mechanical excellence.
+The movement’s ultra-thin profile, measuring just 5.65mm thick, means that despite its mechanical complexity, the watch stays slim and comfortable on your wrist.
+It’s the perfect embodiment of elegance and mechanical excellence coexisting without compromise.

 Investment Potential

-The Vacheron Constantin Overseas Tourbillon is more than a statement piece—it is a highly strategic investment within the luxury watch market.
+The Vacheron Constantin Overseas Tourbillon is more than a statement piece.
+It’s a highly strategic investment within the luxury watch market, backed by one of the oldest continuously operating watch manufactures in the world.

 - Retail Price (2025): $124,000 – $129,000